Connect with Erin

 As a former MCL, I have seen firsthand the power of the Opportunity Culture model to improve education.
 Student outcomes dramatically improve, and teachers feel supported and energized through Opportunity Culture roles.
 I love to help districts and schools implement it and think differently about how we use human capital to enact change for students at each school we serve.”

 Erin Burns Mehigan

-Erin Burns Mehigan is a senior consultant working with the Opportunity Culture implementation team, supporting districts and schools to reach more students with excellent teaching.
+Erin Burns Mehigan is a consulting manager working with the Opportunity Culture implementation team, supporting districts and schools to reach more students with excellent teaching.
 Before joining Public Impact, she served as an assistant principal at a top-performing middle school in Charlotte-Mecklenburg Schools.
-Mehigan, a 2015–16 Opportunity Culture Fellow, previously served as a high school science multi-classroom leader (MCL) for the Project LIFT turnaround initiative in Charlotte-Mecklenburg Schools.
+Mehigan was a 2015–16 Opportunity Culture Fellow, when she led a high school science Multi-Classroom Leader (MCL) team for the Project LIFT turnaround initiative in Charlotte-Mecklenburg Schools.
 Under her leadership as their new MCL, her team, which had previously experienced more than three years of negative student learning growth and proficiency, increased growth and proficiency year over year, through Mehigan’s student data analysis, co-teaching, lesson creation, and feedback and support.
 Mehigan holds an M.A. in educational leadership from the Summer Principals Academy at Columbia University Teachers College, and a B.A. in biology with minors in education and entrepreneurship from the University of North Carolina at Chapel Hill, which she attended as a North Carolina Teaching Fellow.